pmvrolijk/k3s-cluster/README.md

        \________________/   \________________/   \________________/
 ```

 Hosts and variables configuration in /cluster/hosts.
-All nodes in cluster: will be added as master.
-The host in primus: will be the default holder of the
+All nodes in _cluster:_ will be added as master.
+The host in _primus:_ will be the default holder of the
 virtual IP address (highest priority).
+All hostnames and the cluster-vip will be added to /etc/hosts on the nodes.

 Usage
 -----

 1. Set up a minimum of three Debian servers (tested on Buster).
-    - Minimal install; Base-utils and SSH server
+    - Minimal install; base-utils and SSH server
+    - Static IPs
     - Passwordless (PKI) access for a sudo user
 2. Change variables (see below)
 3. ./createCerts.sh